Railway Level Crossings

 13. Track circuits are provided between the protecting signals and the crossing to prevent the barriers from being raised until the train has passed clear.

 14. In certain cases, If a train overruns protecting signal at danger track circuits initiate the road signals, but barriers are not lowered.

 15. Barriers can be lowered by the actions of the operator by pressing lower buttons on the control console.

-16. Once the barriers are fully down, the operator has to ensure that enclosed road surface is unobstructed.
-Operator then presses crossing clear button.
+16. Once the barriers are fully down, the operator has to ensure that the enclosed road surface is unobstructed.
+The operator then presses the crossing clear button.

 17. It is then possible to clear the protecting signal.